KVS56/KVS56.github.io/index.md

 - [Sur la nature des hommes](./afewlines.html)

 This is all poetry, but I also write essays and prose.
 I haven't put any online though, at the moment.
 All criticism is welcome If you have any reviews/comments, you can either email me at zeparselmouth@gmail.com or wait until I implement a commenting platform.
 You can also check out my crappy code projects on my Github account.
 (My username there is KVS56.)

+I participate in debates passionately in real life, so that is reflected here as 'pseudo-intellectual' comments and hopefully, later on, think pieces.

 My other interests include reading and pondering philosophy.
 No I'm not just pretending to be an intellectual, I do actually do all that.